wp-plugins/fraktjakt-shipping-for-woocommerce/readme.txt

 7. FedEx international waybill.

 == Changelog ==
+= 1.2.5 =
+* Added link to Fraktjakt configuration in the settings form.
 = 1.2.4 =
 * Cosmetic bugfixes.
 Removes redundant colon before prices and white spaces before comma.
 Also corrects some text and titles in settings.
 = 1.2.3 =
 * Changes in the presention of shipping prices
 * Fixed Swedish translation